-10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs

-10.1.1 An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disgualification of all of the Athlete's individual results obtained in that Event
+- 10.1 Disqualification of Results in the Event during which an Anti-Doping Rule Violation Occurs - 10.1.1 An anti-doping rule violation occurring during or in connection with an Event may, upon the decision of the ruling body of the Event, lead to Disqualification of all of the Athlete's individual results obtained in that Event

-(Comment to Article 9: For Team Sports, any awards received by individual players will be Disqualified.
-However, Disqualification of the team will be as provided in Article 11.
-In sports which are not Team Sports but where awards are given to teams, Disqualification or other disciplinary action against the team when one or more team members have committed an anti-doping rule violation shall be as provided in the applicable rules of the International Federation.]
+&lt;sup>49 [Comment to Article 9: For Team Sports, any awards received by individual players will be Disqualified.
+However, Disqualification of the team will be as provided in Article 11, in sports which are not Team Sports but where awards are given to teams, Disqualification or other disciplinary action against the team when one or more team members have committed an anti-doping rule violation shall be as provided in the applicable urise of the International Federation.

-[Comment to Article 8.4: In some cases, the combined cost of holding a hearing in the first instance at the international or national level, then rehearing the case de novo before CAS can be very substantial.
-Where all of the parties identified in this Article are satisfied that their interests will be adequately protected in a single hearing, there is no need for the Athlete or Anti-Doping Organizations to incur the extra expense of two (2) hearings.
+&lt;sup>37 [Comment to Article 8.4: In some cases, the combined cost of holding a hearing in the first instance at the international or national level, then rehearing the case de novo before CAS can be very substantial.
+Where all of the parties identified in this Article are satisfied that their interests will be adequately protected in a single hearing, there is no need for the Athiete or Anti-Doping Organizations to incur the extra expense of two (2) hearings.
 An Anti-Doping Organization may participate in the CAS hearing as an observer.
-Nothing set out in Article 8.4 precludes the Athlete or other Person and the UIM (where it has Results Management responsibility) to waive their right to appeal by agreement.
-Such waiver, however, only binds the parties to such agreement and not any other entity with a right of appeal under the Code.]
+Nothing set out in Article 4.9 reputations the Athlete or other Person and the Utility (where it has Results Management responsibility) to valve their right to appeal by agreement.
+Such valver, however, only binds the parties to such agreement and not any other entitive with a right of appeal by agreement.